Heterogeneity-induced lane and band formation in self-driven particle systems: Discussion

 Two microscopic heterogeneity mechanisms are identified for the formation of collective segregation in two-species systems of polarised agents.
 Quenched disorder model $M_1$ Eq.~\ma\ with static heterogeneity in the agent characteristics initiates the formation of longitudinal lanes.
 While annealed disorder model $M_2$ Eq.~\mb\ for which the heterogeneity dynamically lies in the interactions initiates transversal bands perpendicular to the motion direction.
 These features are observed when varying parameters related to agent speed (e.g.\ desired speed or time gap parameters, see Figs.~\ref{fig2} and \ref{fig-cfmspeed}) or to agent size (see Fig.~\ref{fig-cfmspeed}), and by using the first order collision-free model\cite{Tordeux2016} or the second order social force model\cite{Helbing2000a} (see Fig.~S1--S3 in the Supplementary Materials).
 The lanes and bands already emerge rather early in the simulations (see Figs.~\ref{fig-cfmspeed-difft0} and S4 in the Supplementary Materials) and are partly robust against random perturbations (see Figs.~\ref{fig-cfmspeed-diffsig} and S5 in the Supplementary Materials).
 The band formation is especially robust and may even be improved by perturbing the agent dynamics (noise-induced ordering effect), when the lane formation does not (freezing-by-heating effect).
 Further simulation results show similar behaviours when the noise is introduced in the agent polarity (i.e.\ the desired direction) instead of the speed.

-Regardless of the modelling order of the motion models (speed-based or acceleration-based models) and related parameters, the static quenched disorder and dynamic annealed disorder heterogeneity mechanisms results in collective formation of lanes or bands.
+Regardless of the modelling order of the motion models (speed-based or acceleration-based models) and related parameters, the static quenched disorder and dynamic annealed disorder heterogeneity mechanisms result in collective formation of lanes or bands.
 Relying the heterogeneity on agent characteristics or on the interactions initiates generically segregation and the formation of lanes and bands in the dynamics.
-Such results corroborate the universality of the lane formation observed in counter-flows \cite{Cristin2019} and opens new explanation perspectives for the formation of stripes or bands.
+Such results corroborate the universality of the lane formation observed in pedestrian counter-flows, oppositely charged colloids, upon other binary mixtures of interacting particles \cite{vissers2011lane,poncet2017universal,vasilyev2017cooperative,Cristin2019}.
+They open new explanation perspectives for the formation of bands.
 Further theoretical investigations remain necessary to rigorously characterise the phase transitions.
 A possibility is to analyse mean-field instability phenomena of discrete lattice representations of the model \cite{Cividini2013}.
 The presence of walls and obstacles and the role of the geometry of given facilities may also be of interest.
 Preliminary simulation results show segregation effects of slower or bigger agents in case of bottleneck within the static heterogeneity model.
 These are expelled at the edges of the system and are obstructed by the presence of walls.
 These simulation results require more attention, notably for elderly people, people with motor disabilities, or in the current context of social distanciation.